Haarsma Lawyers Blog

 1 - Information Statement

-An information statement must be given to a franchisee as soon as practicable after the prospective franchisee formally applies or expresses an interest in acquiring a franchise business (and not later than 7 days after a franchisee formally applies or expresses an interest in acquiring a franchise business) (clause 11 of the Franchising Code).
+An information statement must be given to a prospective franchisee as soon as practicable after the prospective franchisee formally applies or expresses an interest in acquiring a franchise business (and not later than 7 days after a franchisee formally applies or expresses an interest in acquiring a franchise business) (section 22 of the Franchising Code).

 The information statement sets out some of the risks involved in franchising and a number of questions that a franchisee can ask a franchisor before the franchisee enters into a franchise agreement.